About Christine of TheKula

 My name is Christine Shepherd, a Londoner by birth, entrepreneur and a free spirit by nature with a passion for chairs, lighting and art.
 And owner of TheKula.

 My interest in interiors developed in 2007 whilst living in Andalucia, Spain.
-I was given the opportunity to remodel 33 rooms of Hotel Punta Sur in Tarifa.
+I was given the opportunity to remodel 33 rooms of a hotel in Tarifa.
 I was then asked to remodel the lounge and restaurant areas and the following year to design three new suites.

 The creative juices were let loose!

 It has been an interesting journey since I returned to the UK in 2010, after living 10 years in Andalucia, and I have arrived safely.
-I closed my gorgeous shop in Hastings Old Town (2018) and now specialise and show my items on-line.
+I closed my gorgeous shop in Hastings Old Town (2018) and now offer a bespoke chair service .

-My clients come from all walks of life with one thing in common …. an eye for beautiful things.
+My clients come from all walks of life with one thing in common …. an eye for a beautiful chair..

 Scroll down for more infomation on why TheKula?

 About TheKula name …

 I first appropriated the name ‘TheKula’ for an internet project in the 1990’s (it was a different life) and I have used the name for various projects ever since.
 It came from ‘The Kula Ring’, a system of ceremonial gift exchange, described by anthropologist Bronislaw Malinowksi (1922) for The Trobriand Islands off the coast of New Guinea.
 It seemed apt to appropriate the name considering that business is about exchange and the concept of gift giving fascinated me … in case you were wondering, I studied Anthropology.